The answers to the main ones are below.

 Please consider the following to ensure a pain free experience.

-1. Be in excellent health.
-If you feeling unwell or experiencing COVID like symptoms, please reschedule.
+Be in excellent health.
+If you feeling unwell or experiencing cold or flu like symptoms, please reschedule.

 What happens if I don’t like it?